cloudmesh/classes/_sources/lesson/prg/github.rst.txt

   branch?

 Github.4:
-  Find a spelling error in theo Web page or a contribution and create a pull request for it.
+  Find a spelling error in the Web page or a contribution and create a pull request for it.